dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-open-ai-nodejs-and-react.md

 These models can be used for everything from content generation to semantic search and classification."
 ---

-OpenAI ChatGPT is tranding topics, I heard a lot about it and curious to know more about it.
+OpenAI ChatGPT is trending topics, I heard a lot about it and curious to know more about it.
 I sign up and tried ChatGPT.
 ChatGPT is really cool, and it's more than what I thought.

 I am using [GitHub Copilot](https://github.com/features/copilot) which is also powered by OpenAI.